jundalisay/superb/content/en/research/pythagoras/sentences/sextus.md

-+++
+---
+title: "Select Sentences Of Sextus The Pythagorean"
+date: 2022-04-10
+# date: 2022-04-13
+image: /covers/sentences.jpg
-title= "Select Sentences Of Sextus The Pythagorean" date= 2015-09-09 author= "Sextus" image= "/covers/sentences.jpg" description= "To neglect things of the smallest consequence, is not the least thing in human life." linkb= "/research/pythagoras/sentences/music" linkbtext= "Music" linkf= "/research/pythagoras/sentences/strobeus" linkftext= "Strobeus"
+description: "To neglect things of the smallest consequence, is not the least thing in human life"
-+++
+author: Sextus
+# icon: /icons/spmat.png
+---

 To neglect things of the smallest consequence, is not the least thing in human life.